4-3-3: Sarri to make 2 key changes | Expected Chelsea line-up vs Cardiff City

-Chelsea will be looking to maintain their 100% start to the new season when they take on Cardiff City at Stamford Bridge on Saturday afternoon.
+Chelsea will be looking to close-in on the top four with a win over Cardiff City on Sunday afternoon.
 Here is the side I think Maurizio Sarri will select for the game:

 Here is how we think Chelsea will line-up: